Frequently Asked Questions:

 How often should I change my oil?

 Although fully synthetic oils are much better and newer engines make less pollution than older ones, it is still wise to service your oil regularly.
-We suggest every to 5,000 - 7,500 miles.
-It is proven that regular trips to the mechanic will help to avoid a costly breakdown due to preventative maintenance.
-It also is known that having regular maintenance records greatly improves the resale value of your vehicle.
+We suggest every to 5,000 miles or at least once a year.
+It is proven that regular trips to the mechanic will help avoid a costly breakdowns due just like going to a doctor.
+Also having regular maintenance records greatly improves the resale value of your vehicle.

 Why do my rotors need to be replaced?